ZJU-Automated-Reasoning-Group/lotus/docs/source/solvers/cudd.rst

 The CUDD backend is typically not used directly by end users.
 Instead, it is used by higher-level applications and analyses that require symbolic Boolean reasoning.
-See :doc:`solvers` for an overview of where CUDD fits in the solver stack.
+See :doc:`index` for an overview of where CUDD fits in the solver stack.